Synthetixio/SIPs/SIPS/sip-15.md

 Helper function for internal contracts to remove account from liquidations if the C-ratio is above the `liquidation target ratio` when:

 - a user burns sUSD to fix their debt.
-- liquidation fixes the under-collateralised account above the liquidation target ratio.
+- liquidation fixes the under collateralised account above the liquidation target ratio.
 - Reduces gas consumption as doesn't require recalculating the account's c-ratio if burning / liquidating already calculates the c-ratio after burning.

 **Function signature**